Domestic Violence Lawyers on Long Island and New York City

 File for a Restraining Order in New York State

-Do you not feel safe in your own home due to an abusive member of your household?
-Protection is available!
-With the help of a Long Island domestic violence attorney, you can get an order of protection in Nassau County to stop your abuser from contacting you or coming anywhere near you.
+Do you feel unsafe in your own home due to an abusive member of your household?
+We can help protect you and your children.
+With the help of a Long Island domestic violence attorney, in less than 24 hours you can get an order of protection to stop your abuser from contacting you or coming anywhere near you.

 What Are Orders of Protection?

-If a spouse ever feels they are the victim of domestic violence, or even if they feel threatened, they can ask for a temporary order of protection, also known as a restraining order.
+If a individual ever feels they are the victim of domestic violence, or even if they feel threatened, they can ask for a temporary order of protection, also known as a restraining order.